Halle (Saale): Since German unity (after 1990)

 When Saxony-Anhalt was re-established as a Bundesland in 1990, Magdeburg, not Halle, became the capital.

 On 9 October 2019, two people were killed in a shooting incident at a synagogue in Halle.
 The Federal Prosecutor (Generalbundesanwalt) classified the attack as an act of right-wing terrorism stemming from antisemitism; as a consequence security measures at Jewish facilities were increased.

 Population

-Halle has a population of about 242,000 and is the largest city in Saxony-Anhalt State.
-In the East Germany era, Halle had a lot of big industry with many workplaces.
+Halle has a population of about 227,000 and is the second-largest city in Saxony-Anhalt after the state capital Magdeburg.
+In the East Germany era Halle had a lot of big industry with many workplaces.
 At the time Halle was one of the leading cities in East Germany, along with Leipzig and Dresden.
 Halle reached its highest population in 1991 with about 305,000 people.
-Since German reunification, Halle's population began to decline due to its loss of industry, with many people moving to former West Germany.
+After German reunification Halle's population began to decline owing to its loss of industry, with many people moving to former West Germany.
 Halle is now considered one of the poorest cities in Germany.
-Halle's foreign population began to grow in 2015 after refugees from Syria and other war torn countries moved to Halle.
+Halle's foreign population began to grow in 2015 after refugees from Syria and other war-torn countries moved there.